 Outfitting your conference room with the right table is one thing, but finding the best chairs for your meeting space is another matter entirely.
 When it comes to selecting conference chairs for your meeting rooms, consider how many people you want the room to accommodate and what type of look and feel you want it to convey.
-Then read our comprehensive guide to conference chairs.
+Then check out our comprehensive guide to conference chairs.

 How many conference chairs do I need?

 Before you start thinking about conference chairs, you should have already selected your conference table.
-For help selecting the right one, read our conference table buying guide here.

 The number of chairs you'll be able to fit in your meeting room will largely depend on the size of the conference table.
 A good rule of thumb is that the width of the table in feet is also the number of chairs that can be comfortably seated around it.
 So, for example, a 4-foot-wide table can seat four and a 20-foot-wide table can seat 20.